Evidence-Based Practice Fellowship

 The series of workshops which comprise this program are intended to guide competitively selected clinicians to develop, implement, and evaluate rapid-cycle / small tests of change to improve or enhance patient and family care.

 The Clinical InQuERI Council reviews and ranks all EBP Fellow applications on an annual basis.
 Each fellow is paired with a trained coach, who is an Advanced Practice Nurse, Patient Care Manager, Nurse Informaticist, Clinical Nurse Educator, or a former EBP Fellow.
 EBP Fellows develop, implement, evaluate, and present their projects over an intense five-to-seven month period.
-The coordinator for EBP Fellows Program is Daphne Stannard, Chief Nurse Researcher.
+The coordinator for EBP Fellows Program is Hannah Jang, Associate Chief Nurse Researcher and Clinical Inquiry Manager.